Bcastillo44/FinTech-Case-Study---Betterment/README.md

 What Betterment has done is cut out the in-person financial advisor experience, and instead use automated robo-advisors with advanced algorithms to interact with the users and perform the investments.

-Strengh: Financial education, does the investing for you.
+Strengths: A lack of financial education of an individual can be overcome with their robo-advisor platform, and does the investing for you.
 Low investment fees.
 Weaknesses: Algorithms arent perfect, limited investing options.

 Prognosis: Keep on improving their algorithms to maximize returns and retain customer loyalty.